 Paddlefish represent an ancient lineage of fish most closely related to sturgeons.
-There are only two species of paddlefish in the world; an extremely endangered (possibly extinct) species found only in portions of the Yangtze River drainage in China, and a species native to North America found in 22 states throughout the Missouri and Mississippi river basins.
+There are only two species of paddlefish in the world; an extremely endangered (possibly extinct) species found in China, and our North American species, currently found in 22 states throughout the Missouri and Mississippi river basins.
 The North American species has also recently been introduced into several rivers in Europe and Asia.
 Fossils of extinct paddlefish species from 60 million years ago have been found in the Missouri River basin near Fort Peck Reservoir.
 The North American species has a mostly cartilaginous anatomy, an elongated, flat, paddle-shaped rostrum, smooth skin, small eyes, and a large, toothless (except when very young) mouth.
 Their overall coloration ranges from light bluish gray to blackish, with a whitish belly.

 Within North Dakota, paddlefish are found in the Yellowstone River and throughout the Missouri River mainstem.
 The population that resides within Lake Sakakawea and upstream in the Missouri and Yellowstone rivers (known as the Yellowstone-Sakakawea stock) is the only stock in North Dakota which currently supports a snag fishery.
 There is another smaller stock in North Dakota which inhabits Lake Oahe and the Missouri River below Garrison Dam.